Godfrey22152/DevOps-Tools-Aliases/README.md

 sudo chmod +x setup.sh
 source setup.sh
 ```
-This will append all aliases to your `~/.bashrc` file and reload the `~/.bashrc` which will make the aliases to take effect immediately.
+This will append all aliases to your `~/.bashrc` file and reload the file hence, the aliases take effect immediately.

 ---